 Gender transformation in water collection:

-Water collection in communities around the world is typically the onerous work of girls and women.
-To achieve transformative change, it is not enough to install water taps close to where girls and women live so that water collection takes less time than if the water source were several miles away.
-Instead, it is imperative to address the question of why boys and men do not share responsibility for transporting water from its source to the place it is used.
+Water collection in communities around the world is typically the work of girls and women.
+To achieve transformative change, it is not enough to install water taps close to where girls and women live so that water collection takes less time.
+Instead, it is imperative to address the question of why boys and men do not share this responsibility.
 That question challenges – with an eye on change – prevailing gender norms.

 The GM is designed to assess several aspects of a project including M&E indicators and data, risk mitigation, participation, technical expertise and resources for gender and inclusion work.
 Other Marker categories focus on gender analysis, which touch upon social norms; girls’ and women’s agency; the condition and position of girls and women; working with boys and men; inclusion and diversity and efforts to improve the enabling environment for these activities.
 Each of these tool categories has a set of four statements with each statement designed to capture a specific level of gender sensitivity for project work in that category.
 Levels of the potential for a project category to contribute to gender equality, girls’ rights and inclusion correspond with the four categories in Plan’s Gender Equality Program Criteria framework.